shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 ![](setup-v2ray-img-1.PNG)

 **Note:** You should gray the status button.

-It may take a long time, and you need to continue the next step after days.
+In the `freenom dashboard -> management tools -> use custom nameservers (enter below)`, you need to enter you cloudflare DNS server like `<name>.NS.CLOUDFLARE.COM` (you can find servers in you cloudflare.com).

+In the `cloudflare dashboard -> SSL/TLS` panel, choose the **Full** encryption.

 Please ensure that DNS have been updated in your network by checking the response of following command:
 ```bash
 ping <your domain>
 ```